 - hired a certified or qualified home inspector, not a friend or contractor who may be biased

-- or the home inspection condition allowed you to act unreasonably.
+- or the home inspection clauses in your agreement allowed you to act unreasonably.

 What to do if your home inspector is negligent.